 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 The U.S. Army Corps of Engineers authorizes projects in several different ways with several different types of permits.
-This page is meant to provide you with a brief overview of the three (3) most common types of U.S. Army Corps of Engineers permits – the Nationwide Permits, the Individual Permit, and the Regional General Permit No. 1.
+This page is meant to provide you with a brief overview of the three (3) most common types of U.S. Army Corps of Engineers permits - the Nationwide Permits, the Regional General Permit No. 1, and the Individual Permit.